 We come from different social and political backgrounds and take common responsibilities for the success of the action.
 We see ourselves as a part of the movement for social and climate justice and stand in solidarity with all those who are fighting against climate destruction, against the social and ecological consequences of fossil capitalism and neo-colonialism.
 We fight against all forms of domination, including the social, gender and racist ones.
 We are aware that we are not immune to these and so we will try not to reproduce the patterns we fight against, both in our actions and within our respective organizations.
 As a movement, we commit ourselves to continue learning, reflecting and being open to criticism as a way of learning and improving so to co-create and evolve to new ways of being together that can inspire individuals, groups and society in general.

 5. Autonomous actions

 We believe that social change comes from a wide range of combined tactics, from mass demonstrations to surprise actions prepared by smaller groups.
-For 5 – 9 July we will be carrying out a pre-announced civil disobedience action.
-If groups want to enrich the weekend with their own action to express their demands for more social and climate justice, we welcome it clearly.
+We will be carrying out a pre-announced civil disobedience action.
+If groups want to enrich our action with their own action to express their demands for more social and climate justice, we welcome it clearly.
 We ask them to choose the place, time and form of their action, taking into account the consensus of the Code Red action, its principles and its participants.